-Policy Goal 1.2 Commercial sexual exploitation of children (CSEC) laws specifically criminalize purchasing or soliciting commercial sex with any minor under 18.
+Policy Goal 1.2 Commercial sexual exploitation of children (CSEC) laws5 specifically criminalize purchasing or soliciting commercial sex with any minor under 18.

 Texas law criminalizes both purchasing and soliciting commercial sex with a minor.
-Pursuant to Tex.
-Penal Code Ann. § 43.021(a) (Solicitation of prostitution), "A person commits an offense if the person knowingly offers or agrees to pay a fee to another person for the purpose of engaging in sexual conduct with that person or another."
+Tex.
+Penal Code Ann. § 43.021(a) (Solicitation of prostitution) prohibits a person from "knowingly offer[ing] or agree[ing] to pay a fee to another person for the purpose of engaging in sexual conduct with that person or another," and subsection (b)(2) provides for a heightened penalty when the victim of the conduct is a minor.